anivar/mozilla-ai-protocol-bridge/README.md

 - **A2A** (Google → Linux Foundation): Great for agents, limited tool access
 - **ACP** (AGNTCY/Linux Foundation): Enterprise-ready, but new ecosystem

-I'm solving this with protocol bridges that preserve cryptographic identity across all translations.
-This isn't just connecting protocols - it's building the foundation for enterprise-grade, verifiable AI agent interactions.
+I'm solving this by building enterprise AI infrastructure that corporations can trust:
+- **Cryptographic identity** for every agent and tool interaction
+- **Audit trails** built into the protocol layer
+- **Compliance-ready** with W3C standards
+- **Zero-trust architecture** where every call is verifiable

 ## Protocol Integration Approach